-We all use different forms of battery in our everyday live.
-These batteries come in different forms and size along with power and energy it can produce?
+We all use different forms of battery in our everyday life.
+A battery is defined as a device that can convert the chemical energy of its cell parts into electrical energy.
+There are different types of batteries which come in different forms and size along with power and energy it can produce.
 But what if we ever run out of batteries?
-This science experiments will teach how to produce electricity with ‘Salt’- one of the common household component and water.
+This science experiment will teach how to produce electricity with ‘Salt’- one of the common household component and water.

 This experiment mainly aims at exploring components of the battery and focuses primarily on the areas of conductivity in a battery and its effects on the generation of electricity.
 You may have already seen the usage of battery in various areas.
 Here you can explore in detail.